sandhyaparna/Data-Science/Time Series/Overview.md

 #### Remove Seasonality

+### Models
+#### ARIMA - Auto regressive Integrated Moving Average
+* AR: Autoregression.
+A model that uses the dependent relationship between an observation and some number of lagged observations.
+* I: Integrated.
+The use of differencing of raw observations (e.g. subtracting an observation from an observation at the previous time step) in order to make the time series stationary.
+* MA: Moving Average.
+A model that uses the dependency between an observation and a residual error from a moving average model applied to lagged observations.
+* ARIMA model parameters:
+  * p: The number of lag observations included in the model, also called the lag order.
+  * d: The number of times that the raw observations are differenced, also called the degree of differencing.
+  * q: The size of the moving average window, also called the order of moving average.

 Cross validation for time series - https://www.r-bloggers.com/cross-validation-for-time-series/  evaluation on a rolling forecasting origin - onestep or multistep forecast (Training data - A points, Test data - k points) For cross validation every time one observation from the test data is added to training data to determine the immediate next value) - Average of all the test points is used to finally determine the model accuracy